chidal63/MYCOBEANS/STATUS.md

 - No Google Analytics or equivalent profiling tools
 - No premature open science claims
 - No individual-level storytelling on the website
-- No over-polishing at the expense of clarity and robustness
+- No publication of confidential or IP-sensitive material
+- Zenodo is the sole hosting platform for public files
+- Quality takes precedence over speed for dissemination artefacts

 ---

 ## Deferred / future work
-- **Secondments page**
-  → not yet implemented
-  → to be designed as a structured overview of mobility activities (intersectoral and interdisciplinary), not as personal narratives
+- **Workshop technology demonstration materials (public version)**
+  → to be published only when non-confidential slides are available
+  → no derived or reconstructed material to be used
+- Additional Zenodo records (posters, workshops) following established templates
 - Visual polish (fine typography and spacing)
 - Accessibility fine-tuning
-- Population of Open Repositories (when mature and public)
-- One-page PDF summary of the project
+- One-page PDF project overview (to be produced when content stabilises)
-- Optional refinement of Events templates (secondment- and workshop-specific)

 ---

 ## Current status
-Website is **live, stable and release-ready** on the custom domain.
+The MYCOBEANS website and Zenodo community are **live, stable and governance-compliant**.

-All core content, governance and compliance elements are in place.
+Core web content, privacy, compliance, and repository infrastructure are complete.
+Dissemination activities are paused intentionally pending availability of **quality-assured, non-confidential materials**.

-The next development phase will start from the design and implementation of the **Secondments** section.
+The next development phase will resume from:
+- publication of additional Zenodo records (workshops, posters)
+- subsequent lightweight updates to the Resources page.